SSWConsulting/SSW.Rules.Content/rules/maintain-a-strict-project-schedule/rule.md

 ---
+seoDescription: "Does your Scrum Master (aka Project Manager) maintain a strict project schedule?"
 type: rule
 archivedreason: No longer relevant.
 title: Does your Scrum Master (aka Project Manager) maintain a strict project schedule?